-PLAN RESPONSIBLE GOAL RECOMMENDED ACTION: PARTY R1 In cooperation with the Town, seeks ways to conserve natural areas in and adjacent to the Village.
+PLAN GOAL RECOMMENDED ACTION: RESPONSIBLE PARTY R1 In cooperation with the Town, seeks ways to conserve natural areas in and adjacent to the Village.
 Village Gov't.
-Regularly monitor the occupancy rates of the Village's 01 subsidized senior housing and ensure that its zoning is Zoning Task Q1 appropriate to foster the continued occupancy and vitality of Force these units.
-Q2 Adopt policies to encourage "missing middle" housing, Zoning Task QZ particularly for lands annexed into the Village.
-Force C&C1 Evaluate adding upper floor apartments as a use in Light Zoning Task Industry district.
-Force C&C1 Encourage redevelopment of vacant second floors in Zoning Task commercial properties.
-Force C&C1 Identify underused parking lots that could be developed for Zoning Task commercial and/or mixed uses.
-Force C&C2 Accommodate innovative mixes of retail, dining and other Zoning Task uses.
-Force C&C4 Promote better use of outdoor spaces and rights of way for Zoning Task dining, the arts and other social, cultural activities.
-Force LONG-TERM PRIORITY (within 6 years of plan adoption) R1 Promote the development of (or the conservation of) local CSC Task Force food systems.
-C3 Transform the Wawayanda Creek into a linear park and active transportation route.
+Q1 Regularly monitor the occupancy rates of the Village's subsidized senior housing and ensure that its zoning is appropriate to foster the continued occupancy and vitality of these units.
+Zoning Task Force Q2 Adopt policies to encourage "missing middle" housing, particularly for lands annexed into the Village.
+Zoning Task Force C&C1 Evaluate adding upper floor apartments as a use in Light Industry district.
+Zoning Task Force C&C1 Encourage redevelopment of vacant second floors in commercial properties.
+Zoning Task Force C&C1 Identify underused parking lots that could be developed for commercial and/or mixed uses.
+Zoning Task Force C&C2 Accommodate innovative mixes of retail, dining and other uses.
+Zoning Task Force C&C4 Promote better use of outdoor spaces and rights of way for dining, the arts and other social, cultural activities.
+Zoning Task Force LONG-TERM PRIORITY (within 6 years of plan adoption) R1 Promote the development of (or the conservation of) local food systems.
+CSC Task Force С3 Transform the Wawayanda Creek into a linear park and active transportation route.
 Pub.
 Wks.
 C&C4 Regularly review the Village annexation policy.
 Village Gov't.
 C&C6 Promote public art in the Village.
 Village Gov't.
 C&C6 Promote affordable indoor venues for concerts, exhibits and other arts-related events.
 Village Gov't.
 C&C7 Encourage regular arts events to build audience for the arts in the Village.
 Village Gov't.
 C&C7 Encourage the use of pop-up performance/exhibit spaces.
 Village Gov't.
-Review Village Zoning to ensure it can accommodate new Zoning Task Q2 forms of home-based businesses and remote work Zoning Task Force opportunities.
-C&C3 Ensure that home offices are adequately accommodated in Zoning Task Village zoning.
-Force C&C6 Encourage Opportunities for Live/work spaces for artists and Zoning Task artisans.
-Force C4 Create a digital strategy for the Village that assesses the Broadband Task C4 extent and location of high-speed Internet throughout the Village and recommends stens to address any gaps in service Force Village and recommends steps to address any gaps in service.
+Q2 Review Village Zoning to ensure it can accommodate new forms of home-based businesses and remote work opportunities.
+Zoning Task Force C&C3 Ensure that home offices are adequately accommodated in Village zoning.
+Zoning Task Force C&C6 Encourage Opportunities for Live/work spaces for artists and artisans.
+Zoning Task Force C4 Create a digital strategy for the Village that assesses the extent and location of high-speed Internet throughout the Village and recommends steps to address any gaps in service.
+Broadband Task Force